The Amex EveryDay® Credit Card from American Express

-The Amex EveryDay® Credit Card from American Express

 The Amex EveryDay® Credit Card from American Express (a Money Crashers partner) is a cash back credit card that utilizes a complicated but versatile point system to reward users.
 It has no annual fee and accelerated point earnings (2 points per $1 spent) at the supermarket, plus 1 point per $1 spent on everything else.

-- Redeeming Membership Rewards: You can redeem your accumulated Membership Rewards points at American Express’s Membership Rewards portal, starting at a minimum of 1,000 points.
-Redemption options include Uber and taxi rides, general merchandise, gift cards, and statement credits.
+You can redeem your accumulated Membership Rewards points at American Express’s Membership Rewards portal, starting at a minimum of 1,000 points.
+Redemption options include general merchandise, gift cards, and statement credits.
 Point values range from $0.005 to $0.01 at redemption.
 Cash equivalents are generally worth less – for instance, statement credits work out to $0.006 per point, while Uber credits go for $0.01 per point.

-- Introductory APR: Your purchase and balance transfer APR is fixed at 0% for the first 12 months your account is open.
+Your purchase and balance transfer APR is fixed at 0% for the first 15 months your account is open.
 Qualifying balance transfers must be made within 30 days of account opening.

-- Important Fees: There is no annual fee to use this card.
+There is no annual fee to use this card.
+There’s also no fee for balance transfers.
 Foreign transactions cost 2.7% of the total transaction amount.
-Balance transfers and cash advances both cost the greater of $5 or 3% of the total amount, while late and returned payments cost up to $38 each.
+Cash advances cost the greater of $5 or 3% of the total amount, while late and returned payments cost up to $39 each.

 - Frequent Spender Bonus.
-20 purchases per month earns you a 20% point bonus for that period.
+When you make 20 purchases in any given month, you earn a 20% point bonus for that period.
 That’s great news for people who use EveryDay as their “everyday” credit card.
-Popular alternatives such as Chase Freedom and Discover it don’t offer a monthly points bonus.
+Popular alternatives such as Chase Freedom don’t offer a monthly points bonus.

 - Double Rewards on Travel Purchases.
-Separately from EveryDay’s double-points supermarket spending category, you earn 2 points per $1 spent on prepaid travel booked through American Express’s travel portal – a nice perk for frequent travelers who don’t want dedicated travel rewards credit cards.
-Capital One Quicksilver and Discover it don’t have equivalent benefits.
+Separately from EveryDay’s double-points U.S. supermarket spending category, you earn 2 points per $1 spent on prepaid travel booked through American Express’s travel portal – a nice perk for frequent travelers who don’t want dedicated travel rewards credit cards.

 - Good for People With Less Than Perfect Credit.
 Most American Express cards, and higher-end cash back credit cards in general, require excellent credit.
 While EveryDay is definitely for people with good credit (at a minimum), and Amex doesn’t get into detail about how it screens applicants or whether it applies a minimum credit score test, this card is definitely for people who have less than perfect credit.
 In other words, it’s a great “first American Express card.”

 - Points Often Have Low Value at Redemption.
 The EveryDay Card’s Membership Rewards points are worth anywhere from $0.005 to $0.01 apiece at redemption.
-That’s lower than many other cash back credit cards, including American Express’s own Blue Cash Everyday ($0.01) and Chase Freedom (up to $0.0125).
+That’s lower than many other cash back credit cards, including American Express’s own Blue Cash Everyday ($0.01).

 - Not Ideal for Statement Credit Redemptions.
 When redeemed for statement credits, Membership Rewards points are worth just $0.006 apiece.
 That’s lower than Capital One Quicksilver ($0.01) and Chase Freedom ($0.01).
 If you prefer to redeem your accumulated credit card rewards for statement credits, look to one of those alternatives.

 - Points-Based Rewards System Is Somewhat Confusing.
 The EveryDay Card’s points-based reward system is a bit more confusing than the typical cash back rewards program because it’s not immediately apparent what different redemption methods are actually worth.
-Capital One Quicksilver and Discover it deliver cash back as cash or cash equivalents (such as gift cards), always at a rate of $0.01 per cash back point.
-Although Chase Freedom offers merchandise and travel in addition to cash equivalents, its cash back points are always worth $0.01 when redeemed for merchandise and $0.0125 when redeemed for travel.
+Capital One Quicksilver delivers cash back as cash or cash equivalents (such as gift cards), always at a rate of $0.01 per cash back point.
+Although Chase Freedom offers merchandise and travel in addition to cash equivalents, its cash back points are always worth $0.01 when redeemed for those items.

 - Has Foreign Transaction Fees.
 This card’s foreign transaction fee (2.7%) is a bummer for people who travel frequently.
-Capital One Quicksilver and the Discover it family don’t have foreign transaction fees, and the USAA Cash Rewards American Express Card has a low (1%) foreign transaction fee.
+Capital One Quicksilver doesn’t charge foreign transaction fees, and the USAA Cash Rewards American Express Card has a low (1%) foreign transaction fee.

 When you step back and look at its structure, the points-based Membership Rewards system on The Amex EveryDay® Credit Card from American Express isn’t that different from Chase’s Ultimate Rewards scheme, which underpins cash back cards such as Chase Freedom and travel rewards cards such as Chase Sapphire Preferred.
 Like Ultimate Rewards, Membership Rewards lets you redeem your accumulated points for a wide range of merchandise, travel, and cash equivalents, including gift cards and statement credits.